Different people have different opinions. When it comes to the matter of education, there are a variety of opinions which people put forward.

 4. Your knowledge in your subject will truly be in-depth:

-Many a times, people who do not have a PhD do not have a complete in-depth knowledge of the subject they have studied.
+Many times, people who do not have a PhD do not have a complete in-depth knowledge of the subject they have studied.
 They are people who have studied things only in the syllabus during their masters and they have not had the opportunity to expand their wings and really explore the subject.
 A major benefit of having a PhD is that you will have a holistic understanding of your subject.

 One of the major benefits about doing your PhD is that it is bound to earn you a great deal of respect among your family members and friends.
 Whether we would admit it or not all of us would like to make our loved ones proud.
 This is just one of the many benefits of getting a PhD.
 This is not something which has any monetary value but it is certainly beneficial on a personal front.

-Rather than trying to learn from other peoples mistakes or do exactly what someone else has done, it is advisable that you follow you own heart and mind and function as per what you think is best.
+Rather than trying to learn from other peoples mistakes or do exactly what someone else has done, it is advisable that you follow your own heart and mind and function as per what you think is best.
 If you think getting a PhD is something you really want then you really should not let anything get in your way.
-If you start over thinking things you will only be wasting a lot of your time.
+If you start overthinking things you will only be wasting a lot of your time.
 Rather than pondering too much, try and make a decision.
 This having been said, at a later point in your life if you regret not having got a PhD you could always go back to university and get one, age is just a number and it should not stand in the way of letting you achieve your hearts desires.